 Samantha Nolan-Smith helps women create sustainable success in business and life.
-She explores the intersection between spirituality, entrepreneurship and feminism in her weekly blog and is the founder of the Women in Freedom Initiative which supports women to find more freedom in their everyday by first finding freedom within.
+She is the founder of the Women in Freedom Initiative which supports women to find more freedom in their everyday by first finding freedom within.

 She runs online programs and works 1:1 with women and is the founder of Retreats at Home, multimedia guides for conducting yoga retreats from the comfort of your living room.